r-fael/pratice-c/README.md

 # pratice-c
-my c programs to pratice
+Part of my daily plan for studying C.